About Second Rough Draft

 It is written by Dick Tofel, whose other writing on journalism is collected here.
-It picks up on the newsletter “Not Shutting Up” which he wrote for ProPublica from mid-2019 until mid-2020, and which is collected here, although Second Rough Draft is, of course, independent of ProPublica.
+It picks up on the newsletter “Not Shutting Up” which he wrote for ProPublica from mid-2019 until mid-2020, and which is collected here, although Second Rough Draft has always been independent of ProPublica.

-Dick Tofel was the founding general manager (and first employee) of ProPublica from 2007-2012, and has been its president since 2013.
-He has responsibility for all of ProPublica’s non-journalism operations, including communications, legal, development, finance and budgeting, and human resources.
-Tofel is retiring from ProPublica in the Fall of 2021, and is launching a consultancy, Gallatin Advisory LLC.
+Tofel was the founding general manager (and first employee) of ProPublica from 2007-2012, and its president from 2013 until September 2021.
+In this role, he had responsibility for all of ProPublica’s non-journalism operations, including communications, legal, development, finance and budgeting, and human resources.
+Tofel retired from ProPublica in the Fall of 2021, and launched a consultancy, Gallatin Advisory LLC.

-During the period of Tofel’s business leadership, ProPublica has won six Pulitzer Prizes, seven National Magazine Awards, five Peabody Awards, three Emmy Awards and nine George Polk Awards, among other honors.
-Also during this time, ProPublica has grown from an initial staff of just over 20 to more than 160, and raised more than $225 million from other than its founding funders.
+During the period of Tofel’s business leadership, ProPublica won six Pulitzer Prizes, seven National Magazine Awards, five Peabody Awards, three Emmy Awards and nine George Polk Awards, among other honors.
+Also during this time, ProPublica grew from an initial staff of just over 20 to more than 160, and raised more than $225 million from other than its founding funders.

 Tofel was formerly the assistant publisher of The Wall Street Journal, with responsibility for its international editions and U.S. special editions, and, earlier, an assistant managing editor of the paper, vice president, corporate communications for Dow Jones & Company, and an assistant general counsel of Dow Jones.
 Just prior to ProPublica, he served as vice president, general counsel and secretary of the Rockefeller Foundation, and earlier as president and chief operating officer of the International Freedom Center, a museum and cultural center that was planned for the World Trade Center site.